-The game play phase has a practice-to-game ratio of 1:1, or one practice to one game played.
-It is important to ensure practice sessions continue through the game play phase.
-This will provide coaches with the opportunity to continue to reinforce individual skill development elements in practices.
+The transition phase has a practice-to-game ratio of 1:1, or one practice to one game played.
+It is important to ensure practice sessions continue through the transition phase.
+This will provide coaches with the opportunity to continue to reinforce individual skill development elements in practices in addition to introducing players to concepts attached to the full-ice game.